 Shatsky Rise volcanism displays a progression in both age and volume along the trace of the triple junction.
 Rise volume decreases markedly with distance from Tamu Massif.
-This edifice has an estimated total crustal volume of 2.5×10^6 km3, whereas Ori and Shirshov massifs each have volumes of 0.7×10^6 km3.
-Papanin Ridge, at the north end of the plateau, has a volume of 0.4×10^6 km3, and the low ridge implies a low volcanic flux over a long period (Sager et al., 1999).
-Age also apparently decreases with distance from Tamu Massif with the ages of the volcanic edifices close to that of the underlying lithosphere, as suggested by isostasy (Sandwell and MacKenzie, 1989).
-The 144.6 Ma date for the Site 1213 sills is close to Anomaly M19, implying the bulk of the massif is Anomaly M19 age or older.
+This edifice has an estimated total crustal volume of $2.5 \times 10^6$ km, whereas Ori and Shirshov massifs each have volumes of 0.7 $\times$ 10 km.
+Papanin Ridge, at the north end of the plateau, has a volume of $0.4 \times 10^6$ km, and the low ridge implies a low volcanic flux over a long period (Sager et al., 1999).
+Age also apparently decreases with distance from Tamu Massif, with the ages of the volcanic edifices close to those of the underlying lithosphere, as suggested by isostasy (Sandwell and MacKenzie, 1989).
+The 144.6 Ma date for the Site 1213 basalts is close to Anomaly M19, implying the bulk of the massif is Anomaly M19 age or older.
 Ori and Shirshov massifs must be younger than Tamu Massif because they reside on lithosphere younger than Anomaly M19.
 The youngest magnetic lineation beneath both Ori and Shirshov massifs is Anomaly M14 (140 Ma) and Papanin Ridge is underlain by Anomalies M10 to M1 (134-125 Ma).
 These observations are consistent with a northeastward-younging trend and volcanism following the triple junction path.

 Magnetic lineations also show that a geometrically stable triple junction was moving northwest (in a Pacific plate reference frame) prior to Anomaly M22 time (Fig. F4).
-At Anomaly M21 time, the triple junction began to reorganize, with the Pacific-Izanagi isochrons showing a 30° rotation, leading to microplate formation and an 800 km eastward jump of the junction to the location of Tamu Massif (Sager et al., 1988, 1999; Nakanishi et al., 1999).
+At Anomaly M21 time, the triple junction began to reorganize, with the Pacific-Izanagi isochrons showing a 30° rotation, leading to microplate formation and an 800 km eastward jump of the triple junction to the location of Tamu Massif (Sager et al., 1988, 1999; Nakanishi et al., 1999).
 Afterward, until Anomaly M3 time (126 Ma) Shatsky Rise formed along the trace of the triple junction.
 During this time the triple junction jumped repeatedly-at least nine times (fig. 4 in Nakanishi et al., 1999).
 In addition, the main volcanic massifs have sides parallel to spreading ridges and transform faults.
 Together, these observations imply that rise volcanism was episodic and tied to ridge jumps (Sager et al., 1999).